bnb-chain/BEPs/BEP64.md

 ### 3.1 General rules for handling

-Binance Chain clients MUST NOT act on URIs without getting the user's authorization.
+BNB Beacon Chain clients MUST NOT act on URIs without getting the user's authorization.

 They SHOULD require the user to manually approve each payment individually, though in some cases they MAY allow the user to automatically make this decision.